DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 Develop interface mock-ups of the screens related to your requirements.
 This can be done in an advanced tool like Figma, or in an online whiteboard tool such as Miro or Mural.
 Take screenshots of each mock-up page.
 Ensure all the elements are clear and readable in the image.

-IMPORTANT: Make sure you thoroughly annotate the mock-ups with the expected behaviour of each element.
+**IMPORTANT:** Make sure you thoroughly annotate the mock-ups with the expected behaviour of each element and the annotations are visible in the screenshots.
 This will help the LLM better understand the interface requirements in the next step.

 ## 8. Create Interface Requirements